 Fish are intelligent, sensitive animals who think and feel pain the same way that cats and dogs do.
-In fact, scientists at Oxford University have discovered that some fish can learn faster than dogs.
+Scientists at Oxford University have discovered that some fish can learn faster than dogs.
 Fish crave stimulation from other fish and from their environment.
-They are meant to dwell in the majestic seas—even the biggest, most well-maintained aquarium can’t compare to the open ocean.
+They are adapted to dwell in the majestic seas—even the biggest, best-maintained aquarium can’t compare to nature.

 Fish are often treated as mere merchandise.
 Each year, millions of them are purchased as decorative ornaments or “starter pets” for young children.
 Few people realize just how much fish suffer before they reach pet stores or know how to care for them properly once they get them home.

-Approximately 95 percent of the saltwater fish sold in pet shops are captured from the wild, mostly from the waters around Indonesia, the Philippines, Fiji, and other Pacific islands.
-Fish divers often squirt cyanide or other poisons into the coral reefs where the fish live.
-Cyanide is used to stun fish so that they will drift out of the reef for easy collection; it also sends many fish into spasms, making them easy to grab by hand or net.
-Marine experts estimate that half the affected fish die on the reef, and 40 percent of those who survive the initial poisoning die before they reach an aquarium.
+Approximately 95% of the saltwater fish sold in pet shops are taken from their natural homes, mostly from the waters around Fiji, Indonesia, the Philippines, and other Pacific islands.
+Divers often squirt cyanide or other poisons into the coral reefs where fish live.
+They use cyanide to stun fish so that they will drift out of a reef for easy collection.
+It also sends many fish into spasms, making them easy to grab by hand or net.
+Marine experts estimate that half the affected fish die on the reef and that 40% of those who survive the initial poisoning die before they reach an aquarium.

-Fish are living beings, not artwork, yet some fish breeders “paint” fish by injecting fluorescent dye into their bodies or alter their genetic makeup to make them more attractive to buyers.
-Pet shops, discount superstores, florists, and even online catalogs sell “decorative” Betta fish (Siamese fighting fish) in tiny cups or flower vases.
+Fish are living, feeling beings, not artwork, yet some fish breeders inject fluorescent dye into their bodies or alter their genetic makeup to make them more attractive to buyers.
+Pet shops, discount superstores, florists, and even online catalogs sell “decorative” betta fish (or Siamese fighting fish) in tiny cups or flower vases.
 The fish often live in just a few ounces of water, which isn’t enough to turn around in, much less swim in.

-When you purchase fish or support businesses or fairs that give fish away in contests or promotions, it encourages the pet trade to continue kidnapping fish from their ocean homes and breeding them on crowded, filthy farms.
-If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the Web.
+When you purchase fish or support businesses or fairs that give fish away in contests or promotions, it encourages the pet trade to continue kidnapping fish from their ocean home and breeding them on crowded, filthy farms.
+If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the web.

 As Gill, one of the characters in Finding Nemo—a charming movie about a clownfish who struggles to escape from an aquarium and find his way back to his father in the ocean—says, “Fish aren’t meant to be in a box, kid.
 It does things to ya.”

 But don’t despair if you already have fish.
-Although there’s no safe way to return captive fish to their natural environments—which are often located in far-away regions of the world—because of difficulties in locating a suitable habitat and the possibility of introducing disease to existing fish, the following are some ways that you can make your fish friends happier:
+Although there’s no safe way to return captive fish to their natural habitats—which are often located in distant regions of the world—partly because of the possibility of introducing disease to wild fish populations, the following are some ways that you can make your fish friends happier:

 - Make sure that fish get proper nutrients.
 That jar of flakes might not be what your fish would choose to eat.
 The right type and amount of food varies from fish to fish, so take the time to learn what your fish need.